 Sacked while Spurs were in the relegation zone in October 2007 has led to an unfair estimation of Ramos’ managerial nous in the UK.
 In his native Spain, he’s judged differently.

-Not only is he the only coach to have delivered silverware at Tottenham in the last 20 years, but you only need to ask current boss Julen Lopetegui of his influence during their time together at Rayo Vallecano.
+Not only is he the only coach to have delivered silverware at Tottenham in the last 20 years, but you only need to ask Julen Lopetegui of his influence during their time together at Rayo Vallecano.

 “He is the most intelligent I have played under, a genius at analysing the situation and then using the arms he has at his disposal to change the situation,” Lopetegui told The Guardian.
 “In each game he makes four or five tactical decisions which prove to be decisive.”